-All students take a separate GCSE in Physics.
-This provides a thorough grounding in this subject, and prepares students for further study at A-level.
+All students study a separate GCSE in Physics and we follow the AQA specification.
+This provides a thorough grounding in this subject, and prepares students for further study at A' level.

 We will follow the AQA GCSE Physics 8463 specification.
 The specification covers the following content: